ODA Spending

 South Korea’s Framework Act on International Development Cooperation does not explicitly mention climate as one of its overarching principles, but it is strongly implied through the document’s commitment to achieving the SDGs.

 The Framework Act on International Development Cooperation, first published in 2010 and amended in 2018, outlines the overarching principles of South Korean development cooperation and clarifies the responsibilities of different actors.
-Climate change is included as a cross-cutting sector, critical to maximizing South Korea’s contributions to acheiving the SDGs in KOICA’s Mid-term Sectoral Strategy 2021-2025, and is mentioned in the context of South Korea’s priorities in agriculture and rural development, water, transportation, and energy.
+Climate change is included as a cross-cutting sector, critical to maximizing South Korea’s contributions to achieving the SDGs in KOICA’s Mid-term Sectoral Strategy 2021-2025, and is mentioned in the context of South Korea’s priorities in agriculture and rural development, water, transportation, and energy.

 KOICA’s Climate Change Response Mid-Term Strategy 2021-2025 sets out three objectives: